Onnion19/GPU_Tree/README.md

 wood or "chunks".
 A group of chunks will form a branch, and a group of branch will form a tree. </p>

 <p> Every Chunks are calculated in BranchSpace Coordinates, meanwhile branches are independant and can be attached in any tree, giving the
-oportunity to perfom some randomess when creation the tree.
-Nevertheless this version does not apply that random algorithm, it just follows the L-System syntax similar as tortoise Algorithm, but taking an advantage of the independece of the branches to perfom paral·lel calculations.</p>
+oportunity to perfom some randomess at the tree-creation stage.<br> Nevertheless this version does not apply that random algorithm, it just follows the L-System syntax similar as tortoise Algorithm, but taking an advantage of the independece of the branches to perfom paral·lel calculations.</p>